ischerl/git-practice/README.md

-# Welcome to our first git repository I made a change see? change 2
+# Welcome to our first git repo I made a change see? change 2